 Many people were killed and wounded in the region during the war – some making it back home but others “disappearing into the earth”.
 On discovering that there is also a McCain oven chips factory in the area, Griffin was struck by the macabre thought that the potatoes they grow there come from the same soil.
 During the three weeks he spent on the residency, Griffin photographed both inside the McCain factory and on the former battle sites.

-Griffin has a distinctive style of photographing, and says David Lynch has been an influence in his work.
+Griffin has a distinctive style, and says David Lynch has been an influence in his work.
 “David and I have often been described as being quite similar, at least back in the 1970s when he made Eraserhead and I made my first book, Brian Griffin Copyright 1978,” he says.
-What they share, is a sharp eye for the surreal, and that’s evident in the work Griffin made on the residency – which is now on show in France and published as SPUD.
+What they share, is a sharp eye for the surreal, and that’s evident in the work Griffin made on the residency – which is now on show in London and published as SPUD by GOST Books.